usds/equity_practice/flagship-tools.md

 # Flagship Equity Tools Generated for Use at USDS

-The Equity Delivery team is excited to provide our project teams with an evolving suite of tools and resources across the project lifecycle.
+The Equity Delivery team is excited to provide our project teams with an evolving suite of tools and resources to support equity delivery across the project lifecycle.
 In the coming months, we will be working with leadership and across USDS to identify ways to embed equity in all that we do from the moment a project becomes reality to the handoff.
-Equity at USDS means uplifting the value-creating meaningfulness of our work by centering the humanity of the people we serve.
+Equity at USDS means uplifting the value and meaningfulness of our work by centering the humanity of the people we serve.
-We don’t simply ask ***"What is the work?"*** Or ***"How can I evaluate the work?"***

-Equity asks us to consider ***"What is the care and feeding of our work?
-Who does this care and feeding in the overall system where the work takes place?"***
+We don’t simply ask ***"What work do I need to do?"*** Or ***"How can I evaluate the work?"*** Equity asks us to consider ***"What is the underlying thought process, vision, and sense of care driving our work?
+How are we caring for people against the backdrop of the larger system in which our work takes place?"***

-In asking questions like these, we develop a deep respect for the people who do work, who touch the work being done, and a grounding in the possibility to positively transform people’s lived experiences.
+In asking questions like these, we develop a deep respect for the people in communities who work on these problems everyday, people we serve whose lives expand beyond the products and services we are building, and we realize our potential to completely transform people’s lived experiences.

 **This content will be updated as tools are added.*

 ## Positionality
 This 60-minute team exercise helps you and your team achieve a richer sense of self, of team, and of the people involved in your project.
+It prompts teams to reflect on their lived experiences and highlights gaps and opportunities between the team’s experience and the communities being served.

 You can use this tool to:
 - Reflect on how aspects of our individual and collective identities inform our leadership